benchristel/refactoring-workshop/README.md

   which are supposed to be complete.
 The facilitator should communicate to participants that he/she trusts the tests and will not need to add more.
+- **Refactoring test code.**  If the group ends up looking at the test code for any reason, the facilitator should mention that the tests are *not exemplary*, but that refactoring them is out of scope.
+Refactoring tests presents its own set of pitfalls, and we'd rather not address them in this workshop.
 - **Fixing bugs.** The participants might find bugs in the code, or behaviors they think should be changed.
 The facilitator should remind them that the goal of